HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 SCARY TRAP BEAT - Scary & Evil Instrumental Rap - UFO (Prod By Data Beats) https://www.youtube.com/watch?v=d07SayjuLJk

+lies
+i don't think you want this
+unless you want to dash with the machine take the key to escape

+evolving human factor
+not only the passive functions never disconnected part of your presence
+5G network systems yeah
+nanosensor data
+synthetic aura
+global brain
+from mobile
+synthetic voices
+silent at first
+then spreading and
+self updating

+xxx

 [HOOK]
 take for instance
 evolving human factor